OPTML-Group/OPTML-Group.github.io/posts/Sparse_unlearn_neurips23.md

 ### Effectiveness of sparsity-aware unlearning.

-In Figure 5, we demonstrate the effectiveness of the proposed sparsity-aware unlearning method, i.e., $$\ell_1$$-sparse MU.
-For clarity, we limit our discussion to comparisons with the FT method and the optimal Retrain strategy, focusing on scenarios of class-wise forgetting and random data forgetting within the CIFAR-10 dataset, using a ResNet-18 model.
-The results show that $$\ell_1$$-sparse MU surpasses FT in unlearning efficacy, measured by UA and MIA-Efficacy, and effectively reduces the performance gap with Retrain, all while retaining the computational benefits of approximate unlearning.
-We refer readers to our paper for further exploration of $$\ell_1$$-sparse MU on additional datasets.
+In Fig. 5, we present the efficacy of our $$\ell_1$$-sparse MU method, comparing it with FT and Retrain strategies on CIFAR-10 using ResNet-18.
+We focus on class-wise and random data forgetting.
+Results indicate $$\ell_1$$-sparse MU not only outperforms FT in terms of unlearning (measured by UA and MIA-Efficacy) but also narrows the performance gap with Retrain, maintaining computational efficiency.
+For extended analysis on other datasets, see our paper.

 <center>
     <img style="border-radius: 0.3125em;